IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 ```

 The electricity demand can be negative for the (transmission) nodes with (renewable) generation at lower voltage levels.
 This negative demand is equivalent to generating that power amount in this node.
-Internally, if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area, all the values below will be converted into 0 by the model.
+Internally, all the values below 1e-5 times the maximum system demand of each area (or above its negative, for negative demand) will be converted into 0 by the model.

 ## System inertia